vjmayr/CSE255-DSE230-2018/HW/HW4/readme.md

-HW4 has been released.
-Follow the instructions on the edX website and answer the objective questions based on the week3/week4 notebooks.
+HW4: Follow the instructions on the edX website and answer the objective questions based on the week3/week4 notebooks.